Level III NICU at Memorial Hermann Southwest

 Bubble Continuous Positive Airway Pressure (BCPAP)

 Additional benefits of using BCPAP are that it is less invasive for the baby and parents can also hold their babies sooner.
-Being able to hold their babies sooner coupled with the fact that their babies are going home sooner results in greater family satisfaction.
+Being able to hold their babies sooner coupled with the fact that their babies are going home sooner results in greater family bonding.

 Thanks to special funding by our volunteers, parents are provided with a DVD "No Matter How Small," which covers preterm brain development and different techniques and suggestions for supporting their infant's optimal growth and development while in the NICU.
-Parents are encouraged to attend the unit’s weekly Interdisciplinary Rounds.
-Rounds includes various members of the care team, such as the infant’s physician, case manager, dietitian, infant development specialist, oral feeding specialist, social worker, pharmacist, nursing staff, Early Childhood Intervention Program staff, lactation consultant, and respiratory therapist.
+Parents are encouraged to attend the unit’s Interdisciplinary Rounds.
+Rounds includes various members of the care team, such as the infant’s physician, case manager, dietitian, infant development specialist, oral feeding specialist, social worker, pharmacist, nursing staff, Child Life, lactation consultant, and respiratory therapist.
 These weekly meetings allow the team to coordinate care and formulate a plan to expedite eventual discharge.
 Parental involvement in this planning enhances the family’s feelings of being an active part of their baby’s care team, and allows them the chance to ask questions from all members at the same time.
 The more that parents are involved at an early stage, the more prepared they are for discharge.